graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 A Schema must have only one name.

 Options can be merged only if Option Settings can be merged.
-Option Settings values are merged in the same way as Constant Object values.
+Option Settings are merged by name and values are merged in the same way as Constant Object values.

 ## Type declarations